Snowflake-Labs/sfquickstarts/site/sfguides/src/using_snowflake_cortex_and_streamlit_with_geospatial_data/using_snowflake_cortex_and_streamlit_with_geospatial_data.md

 ![alt text](assets/streamlit1/st004.png)

-Copy and paste this into a streamlit app under the BUILD_UK Streamlits schema
+Copy and paste this into a streamlit app under the BUILD_UK Streamlits schema.
+NB - you will need to add the pydeck package before the streamlit will run.

 ```python